Big Dog Harness No Pull: What to Check Under Load

 Is a front-clip harness always best for a strong dog?

 Not always.
 A front clip can help with redirection, but it only works well if the harness stays centered.
-If it twists the harness sideways or causes rubbing, a different shape or clip layout may work better.
+If it pulls the harness sideways or creates rubbing, a different shape or clip layout may work better.

 How often should I inspect a harness for wear?